google/WebFundamentals/src/content/en/showcase/2016/konga.md

 Tracking data usage to initial load and to complete first transaction were two key measurements for Konga.
 Compared with their native app, their Progressive Web App uses 92% less data for initial load and 82% less data to complete the first transaction.
-Also, when compared to their previous mobile web site, the new experience uses 63% less data for initial load and 84% less data to complete first transaction.
+Also, when compared to their previous mobile website, the new experience uses 63% less data for initial load and 84% less data to complete first transaction.